daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md

     password: password
 ```

-It should look something like this:
+The configuration should look something like this:

 ```
 logins: